ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 ```
 {: .compact}

-Once everything is configured, you can now run the application locally.
-Using the gradle task `appengineRun`:
+Once everything is configured, you can now run the application locally, using the gradle task `appengineRun`:

-In this case these commands are executed in the root of the ktor-samples repository <https://github.com/ktorio/ktor-samples/>:
+In this case, these commands are executed in the root of the ktor-samples repository <https://github.com/ktorio/ktor-samples/>:

 ```
 ./gradlew :google-appengine-standard:appengineRun